Mperonen/HTML-Calendar-generator/README.md

 To be added in future:
 - weekly data with week numbers.
-- information per day that is not under licensing and can be distributed for free..
+- information per day that is not under licensing and can be distributed for free.